microsoft/hands-on-lab-azure-functions/docs/workshop.md

 <div class="task" data-title="Tasks">

-> - Define your Azure Function as an API in Azure API Management.
+> - Define the Azure Function (`func-std-`) endpoints as an API in Azure API Management.

 </div>